TalTech-IVAR-Lab/ubuntu-desktop-docker/docs/MOTIVATION.md

 ## 🐳 Why Docker containers are good?

-[Docker] is an [open source][docker_open_source] platform for developing and distributing containers, which is steadily gaining traction as the standard environment for running production software.
+[Docker] is an [open source][docker_open_source] platform for developing and distributing containers.
+It is steadily becoming the standard environment for running production software.
 Adopting it has the following benefits:

 - Docker provides a multiplatform [engine][docker_engine], which allows to easily run the same containers on Linux, Windows and macOS hosts.
 - It has an official online registry for sharing container images called [Docker Hub][dockerhub], which provides free storage for public container images.